 - View or print the page in the new window.

 I have also created SVG versions of the charts.
-You can view them by simply changing the "&svg=" part of the page URL to equal 1 instead of 0.
-I have not migrated to using SVG images completely, because they are less compatible with older browsers, and I have not figured out how I want to list mouse and joystick controls yet.
+You can view them by simply checking the box at the bottom of the chart pages and clicking on the "Change" button.
+I have not migrated to using SVG images completely yet, because they are less compatible with older browsers, and I have not figured out how to implement the mouse and joystick controls listings, as they require text-wrapping and variable height dimensions.
 On the other hand, they are more compatible with wiki software such as MediaWiki.

 Change Log & Credits:

 View the change log for the update history, links to further reading, and credits.

 - When printing, most likely the chart will not fit within a single letter- or legal-sized page, even when selecting 'Landscape' mode instead of 'Portrait' mode in your printer settings.
 Luckily, newer Web browsers have a 'zoom' feature (CTRL + Mousewheel in Google Chrome, Internet Explorer and Mozilla Firefox) that you can use to shrink or grow the page before printing.
 Zooming to 50% seems to work pretty well in 'Landscape' mode.